Viacom revenue misses estimates on fewer movie releases

 The release in late June of the latest "Transformers" movie, which has since reached blockbuster status, came too late in the quarter to save Viacom's filmed entertainment unit from a decline in revenue; the unit's revenue fell 26 percent.

-The 7 percent fall in quarterly total revenue, to $3.4 billion (£2.02 billion), also reflected continuing weakness in domestic advertising revenue at Viacom's cable networks.
+The 7 percent fall in quarterly total revenue, to $3.4 billion, also reflected continuing weakness in domestic advertising revenue at Viacom's cable networks.

 Philippe Dauman, chief executive of Viacom, said on a call with analysts that certain automotive and consumer good makers pulled back on their ad spend during the upfronts - the annual spring event hosted by media companies to court Madison Avenue to make advance commitments for most of their television ad budgets.